h2oai/sparkling-water/examples/README.md

   * `AirlinesWithWeatherDemo` - joining flights data with weather data and running Deep Learning
   * `AirlinesWithWeatherDemo2` - new iteration of `AirlinesWithWeatherDemo`
+  * `CitiBikeSharingDemo` - predicts occupancy of Citi bike stations in NYC
+  * `HamOrSpamDemo` - shows Spam detector with Spark and H2O's DeepLearning
+  * `ChicagoCrimeAppSmall` - builds a model predicting a probability of arrest for given crime in Chicago

+> Run examples by typing  `bin/run-example.sh <name of demo>` or follow text below.

 ---